Create keyboard shortcuts for apps on Mac

-In the Menu Title field, type the menu command for which you want to create a shortcut, exactly as the command appears in the app, including the > character (type ->), ellipses (type three periods without spaces or press Option-; (semi-colon)), or other punctuation.
+In the Menu Title field, type the menu command for which you want to create a shortcut, exactly as the command appears in the app, including the > character (type ->), ellipses (type three full stops without spaces or press Option-; (semi-colon)), or other punctuation.

 For example, to set a shortcut for the default ligature command in TextEdit (Format > Font > Ligatures > Use Default), you would type Format->Font->Ligatures->Use Default in the Menu Title field.
 To set a shortcut for the Export as PDF command (File > Export as PDF…), you would type File->Export as PDF… in the field.

-Click in the Keyboard Shortcut field, press the key combination that you want to use as the keyboard shortcut, then click Add.
+Click in the Keyboard Shortcut field, press the key combination that you want to use as the keyboard shortcut, then click Done.

 For example, press the Control, Option, and Z keys at the same time.
 You can use a key only once in a key combination.